jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 I hope this project offers a glimpse of what an AI-powered web app in production may look like.
 I tried to balance realistic engineering with cutting about every corner to keep it simple, cheap, understandable, and limit my time and compute budget.
 Sadly, I cannot keep the app live for long since it would quickly cost at least $100/month.
 If someone can help with requesting Azure credits to keep the app running, let me know!

-Some thoughts about using managed services: Although Azure Container Apps abstracts away some of the Kubernetes complexity, it's still extremely useful to have an understanding of the lower-level Kubernetes concepts.
-Automatically created invisible infrastructure like Public IPs, Load balancers and ingress controllers add unforeseen costs and make it difficult to understand what's going on.
+Some closing thoughts about using managed services: Although Azure Container Apps abstracts away some of the Kubernetes complexity, it's still extremely useful to have an understanding of the lower-level Kubernetes concepts.
+The automatically created invisible infrastructure like Public IPs, Load balancers and ingress controllers add unforeseen costs and make it difficult to understand what's going on.
 Also, ACA documentation is limited compared to Kubernetes.
 However, if you know what you're doing, you can set something up very quickly.

 # Acknowledgements